Print

 • Garlic press (optional)

-• Plastic wrap, parchment paper, or wax paper (optional)
+• Plastic wrap, parchment paper, or wax paper (optional); only needed if you want to shape the butter into a log

 Instructions